 Outpatient Hip Replacement

-Hip replacement surgery is a commonly performed orthopedic surgery procedure.
+Hip replacement is commonly performed to relieve pain and restore function in those suffering from hip arthritis.
 It involves the replacement of the damaged hip bone (ball- shaped upper end of the femur) with a metal ball attached to a metal stem that is affixed to the femur and a cup which is attached to the pelvic region.
 Traditionally, the surgery was performed with a large, open incision and required the patient to stay in the hospital for several days.
 With advanced techniques, it is now possible to perform these surgeries on an outpatient basis where the patient goes home on the same day.
 Outpatient hip surgeries use the same implants as traditional surgery but involve a smaller incision and newer exposure techniques when compared to the traditional procedures.
 This type of surgery is less invasive to the tissues and bones and involves a much shorter hospitalization time where the patient can go home the same day.

 Outpatient hip surgeries are mainly targeted at treating the joints damaged by arthritis and injuries.
 Chronic joint pain due to erosion of cartilage, damage due to accidents and autoimmune diseases, or bone death leading to the destruction of cartilage are also treated with the help of this surgery.